 Unconditional love is the kind of love that everyone wants to experience.
 Not worrying that love is going to be taken away because of your feelings, your opinions, or your failures is the kind of security that everyone deserves in this life.
 But sometimes learning how to love unconditionally can be difficult when we’ve been raised with conditional love ourselves.

-Conditional love is, of course, love with conditions.
+Conditional love is, of course, love with strings attached.
 Someone has expectations from you and only gives you love when you meet those expectations.
 It’s a heartbreaking experience.

 But it is possible to learn how to love unconditionally, even if doesn’t come naturally.
-Follow these 12 actionable tips for how to love unconditionally.
+Follow these 12 actionable tips for how to practice unconditional love.

 What is Conditional Love?